Flight Centre Business Travel

 Each party shall comply, and shall ensure that each of its employees, officers, directors, contractors and agents complies with all applicable laws, regulations, codes and sanctions, including but not limited to anti-bribery and corruption, foreign corrupt practices, anti-terrorism and anti-slavery laws and specifically the Irish Prevention of Corruption Acts 1889 to 2010.
 Neither party shall engage in any course of conduct that would cause the other party to be in violation of the laws of any jurisdiction, including, without limitation, the laws, regulations, codes and sanctions referred to in this clause.
 Each party shall ensure that it has in place and maintains policies and procedures adequate to prevent bribery and corruption, foreign corrupt practices, terrorism, slavery and human trafficking and to ensure compliance with the applicable laws, regulations, codes and sanctions referred to in this clause.
 Each party shall, and shall ensure that each of its employees, officers, directors, contractors and agents shall uphold the highest standards of business ethics and conduct, and undertake not to give or receive any advantage that could be perceived as payment or receipt of a bribe, not to make facilitation payments, not to bribe a foreign public official, and not to engage in slavery or human trafficking.

 From time to time it may be necessary for us to amend this Agreement.
 You agree that we may make changes to this Agreement at any time and for any reason.
-Each time a material change is made to this Agreement by us we will provide a copy of the updated Agreement to you.
 It is your obligation to check the updated Agreement.
 If you continue to receive services from us then you agree that you are deemed to have accepted the updated Agreement.

 If any dispute arises in relation to this Agreement, the laws of Ireland will apply.
 You irrevocably and unconditionally submit to the exclusive jurisdiction of the courts of Ireland and waive any right that you may have to object to an action being brought in those courts.
 Any provision (or part of any provision) of this Agreement which is invalid in any jurisdiction is invalid in that jurisdiction to that extent, without invalidating or affecting the remaining provisions (or part provision) or the validity of that provision in any other jurisdiction.